oddsockmachine/RBC/README.md

 - Timelapse photos (Visible and IR)

 Workflow:
-- Define zones on map of farm
+- Define zones on map of property
 - Within zones, define beds/pots/plants
 - For each remote node, specify in webapp which connectors are which type of sensor
 - Send config data to each node, node reads sensor in appropriate way